 Tovar Cerulli, author of The Mindful Carnivore: A Vegetarian’s Hunt for Sustenance, which has earned praise from hunters, ecologists, and vegetarians alike, gave an informational keynote speech at the 65th General Assembly of the CIC.

-To do that, we need to tell much more powerful stories: Stories that resonate with deeply and widely shared values.
-Stories that convey our respect for animals and for the larger natural world.
-Stories that illustrate how deeply relevant and connected hunting, and we as hunters, remain to the changing world we inhabit.
+To do that, we need to tell much more powerful stories: stories that convey our respect for animals and the larger natural world, and that illustrate how deeply relevant and connected hunting, and we as hunters, remain to the changing world we inhabit.